 Specific Procedures and Rules

-- Students applying for a District/Authority Award need to demonstrate superior achievement in one of the six categories, and provide supporting evidence.
+- Students applying for a District/Authority Award need to demonstrate superior achievement in one of the seven categories, and provide supporting evidence.

 - The supporting evidence should be substantial and could take a number of forms: performances, objects/items, photos, letters of reference, certificates of achievements, awards, portfolios, etc.